farlee2121/DependencyInjectionAspects/DependencyInjectionAspects/ReadMe_Spec.md

 Try windsor, it is basically a ready-made version of what I envisioned.
 If it isn't good enough then I either go post sharp or drop AOP.

-Also create an analogous functional auth scheme to contrast the two
+Also create an analogous functional auth scheme to contrast it with AOP design

 ## Design
 - Goal: Gain better understanding of centralized auth paradigms and other shared concerns